ReadyMouse/sub-manager/README.md

 3. Include a public code repo; if private, share access credentials
 4. Submit a 2–4 minute demo video explaining and showcasing the project
 5. Project must be original

+## Note

+Cursor + Claude AI was used to support development.